DarthNekr0s/2D-game-project/finalDocumentation.md

 •	Up, Left, Down, Right arrows

-You have a follower that keeps behind you at all times, party member Crypt, who joins you in battle.
+You have a follower that walks behind you at all times,  the first party member, who joins you in battle.
-You cannot control her as she will just follow your character around
+You cannot control her.

 **Press E** to interact with any objects that look like they might do something.
 If you're stuck and can't find out where to go look around and see if anything can be used.